Xopt¶

 Xopt Built-In Generators provides a list of available algorithms

-implemented in the Xopt Generator
+implemented in the Xopt Generator framework.

 Simple Bayesian Optimization Example shows Xopt usage for a simple optimization problem.